MicrosoftDocs/power-automate-docs/articles/desktop-flows/install.md

 - Power Automate machine runtime app allows you to connect your machine to the Power Automate cloud.
 It allows you to harness the full power of your robotic process automation (RPA).
 Learn more about [machine management](https://docs.microsoft.com/power-automate/desktop-flows/manage-machines).

-By default, both are installed on the
+By default, both are installed on your device.

 >[!IMPORTANT]
 >The installer installs the Webdriver component.
 You need it to run desktop flows created with Selenium IDE.